 Each little gap in protection is not a big deal in itself except a multitude of them creates a higher curve in the pandemic’s trajectory.

 Meanwhile, I mainly stay inside because my medical oncology nurse told me to err on the side of caution.
 She told me I had to compensate for all of the people who were being irresponsible.
 True story.
-She really said that when I asked her if it was save to visit the dentist or optometrist, and she recommended that I hold off on that.
+She really said that when I asked her if it was safe to visit the dentist or optometrist, and she recommended that I hold off on that.

 After I tell loved ones what she said, they quickly justify why they have opted to go outside instead.
 It’s for mental health, they said.
 Understandable.
 Now it means that their quest for mental health can mean others’ physical health is being compromised.
 For this reason, those who are at higher risk for being immunocompromised are forced to stay inside.